RevealBi/Documentation/en/datasources/working-with-spreadsheets.md

-## Working with Spreadsheets in Reveal
+## Working With Spreadsheets in Reveal

 Below are a couple of helpful tips and tricks for working with spreadsheets within Reveal.